enkot/vue-lazily/README.md

 - 📍 Slots for loading and error states
 - No dependencies.

+> Starting from v2 The minimum supported Vue version - 2.7.
+If you use older version of Vue, please install previous version of this library - ^1.0.0.

 ## Why does this library exist?

 Usually, on big pages, rendering all content at once can cause performance problems with big "Time to Interactive" or "Largest Contentful Paint" time, or even bigger problem if SSR used - server should render all the content before user could see the page.